Driving a 500 mile castle tour of Scotland is one way to see the beautiful countryside and cities, with a unique theme.

 - Hertz Specific tip: if you want to add an additional driver without paying the extra charges, which are quite steep, sign up for the free Hertz Gold Plus Rewards program.
 At £13/day, this is quite a saving!

 Your British driving skills will be tested on single track roads and bridges, but you will be rewarded with breath-taking views.
+This 500 mile castle tour of Scotland includes many different types of roads.

 You’ll see lots of lambs if you’re there in springtime!